run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-distributed-training.md

 ### Run an Interactive Distributed Workload

-It is also possible to run a distributed training job as "interactive".
-This is useful if you want to test your distributed training job before committing on a long, unattended training session.
+It is also possible to run a distributed training Job as "interactive".
+This is useful if you want to test your distributed training Job before committing on a long, unattended training session.
 To run such a session use:

 ``` shell
 runai submit-mpi dist-int --processes=2 -g 1 \